Table of Contents

 • Microdeposits are small, temporary deposits, usually under $1, that are used to verify bank account ownership.

-• Microdeposits can help verify someone is the legal owner of a bank account they’re trying to link to or otherwise access.
+• Microdeposits can help verify whether the person trying to link to or otherwise access a bank account is the legal owner of that account.

 • To verify ownership of an account, users must report the exact amounts of (typically) two small deposits received during account linking.